PedroGaya/hellblazers/srd-player.md

 ## Tools Of The Trade

 You're assumed to have the gear and skills that are a given for your vantage - primarily determined by your **professions**.
+Each profession's characteristic equipment is abstracted into a **kit**.

 ## Loadout

-Loadout is a means of changing your vantage by way of specific equipment.
-Characters have six **loadout slots**, two of which are occupied by each of your profession's **tools of the trade**.
-Each equipment slot is used for items significant enough to change your vantage - Think of heavy weaponry, unusual gear, anything that might give you an advantage (or disadvantage) for any reason.
+Your **loadout** is a means of changing your vantage by way of specific equipment.
+Characters have four **loadout slots** used for items significant enough to change your vantage - Think of heavy weaponry, unusual gear, anything that might give you an advantage (or disadvantage) for any reason.

-Items that don't affect your vantage do not need to be tracked this way - just take note of them in your character sheet.
+Your professions' kits and items that don't affect your vantage do not need to be tracked this way - just take note of them in your character sheet or elsewhere, if you're not already assumed to have them (like your tools of the trade).

 ## A Matter Of Style